 Syncronizing Local DNS

 Now, a critical part of this is that the configuration you set up on your primary node is distributed to the other nodes, so that in the event of a failover your DNS local records still resolve.
-If you don’t use local DNS, or want to keep things syncronized manually, you can skip this next bit.
-If not though, I’ll show you how to syncronize these files using rsync
+If you don’t use local DNS, or want to keep things syncronized manually, you can skip this bit.
+If not though, I’ll show you how to syncronize these files using Gravity Sync.

 1